MoeraOrg/moeraorg.github.io/overview/index.md

 **Annoying ads.** If the platform makes profit from advertising, you will see ads and sponsored posts everywhere.
 It will exploit any chance to grab your attention and will block any measures to filter ads out.
-You attention is what they sell.
+Your attention is what they sell.

 **No control what to read.** Your friends usually write more posts than you can read.
 So "smart friend feed" with filtering, grouping and even